humank/ddd-practitioners-ref/README.md

 ## Using CloudWatch Event as the integration Event

 If cross boundary event did occured in current domain, never call other domain service directly, just publish a cross-domain-event.
-On AWS, the most appropriate one is using CloudWatch Event, it's a concrete Pub/Sub model, high performance and scalable.
+On AWS, the most appropriate one is using CloudWatch Event, it's a near-real-time event, high performance and scalable.

 ## Using DynamoDB as the Write Model/ Read Model persistent Repository